burritojustice/confederate-streets/README.md

 Uses Mapzen Search to find the extent of street names and points of interest (POIs) named after Robert E. Lee.
 These serve as a signal for other streets named after confederates.
 (These first appear at zoom 14.)

+Red dots are streets, blue are POIs.
+Green circles indicate data from the [Southern Poverty Law Center](https://splcenter.carto.com/datasets).

-Data is from OpenStreetMap, via Mapzen Search.
-While Mapzen Search returns a maximum of 40 results per query, this gave a good impression of distribution (through southern U.S.) but it was obviously not exhaustive.
+Red and blue dots are from OpenStreetMap, via Mapzen Search.
+While Mapzen Search returns a maximum of 40 results per query, this gave a good impression of distribution (through the southern U.S.) but it was obviously not exhaustive.
 I ran a second set of queries for streets and venues for each southern state for more detailed coverage.

+The confidence scores from Mapzen Search were very helpful.
+In general, results above `0.67` were meaningful.

 If a street is named after Robert E. Lee, there is a significant chance that nearby streets names are also named after confederates.